Parking tickets on private land

 Landowners and car park operators do not need licences to issue parking tickets.
 It is an unregulated business although many car park operators are members of an Accredited Trade Association (ATA), such as the British Parking Association or the Independent Parking Committee.

 If you get a ticket on your windscreen or through the post, and you think that it is unfair because, for example:-

 - you didn't break the rules

 - it wasn't obvious what the rules were, either because the wording on a sign wasn't clear or there were no clear and prominent signs about the car parking rules, particularly at the entrance to the car park

 - the charge you are being asked to pay is too high.
-Legally, the amount charged has to relate to a calculation of the loss to the landowner.
-They can claim for lost income if you occupy a space that someone else could have paid for and used, but only if the car park was full and there were no parking spaces left.
+The law on this point comes from contract law and common law.
+When there has been a breach of contract because the signs were clear and a contract was formed the amount charged has to relate to a calculation of the loss to the landowner.
+This is where the common law provides some guidance.
+The landowner can claim for lost income if you occupy a space that someone else could have paid for and used, but only if the car park was full and there were no parking spaces left.
 For example, if parking cost £1 an hour and you have been issued with a parking charge notice for £30, you would need to have parked there for 30 hours to justify the charge.
 If you challenge the ticket because the amount charged seems too high, you can also ask for a breakdown of how the landowner’s losses were calculated

 - the ticket has been sent to you as the registered keeper of the car, but you were not the person who parked the car at the time the ticket was issued